PeiMeiLee/NYC_CitywideMobilitySurvey_2019/README.md

 Photo by [Tim Hüfner](https://unsplash.com/@huefnerdesign?utm_content=creditCopyText&amp;utm_medium=referral&amp;utm_source=unsplash) on Unsplash

 ## Background
-- This project was created as the final assignment for my bootcamp at CareerFoundry in 2023.
+- This project was created as the final project for my Data Analytics bootcamp studies at [CareerFoundry](https://careerfoundry.com) in 2023.
 - New York City has been a fascinating city for me in many ways.
 Continuing my interest in developing sustainable mobility solutions, I was excited to come across this dataset.

 ## Data